South Australia’s urban and regional planning system is currently undergoing its biggest reform in more than 25 years.

 A fact sheet has been developed by the State Government outlining how the changes will affect communities.

-Visit the SA Planning portal to have your say.
+Visit the SA Planning portal to have your say or join a community engagement panel.

 The State Planning Commission has released a number of guides for the community about heritage and character in the new planning system.